hellothere1873/SOC-Lab/Day11.md

-I expanded the dashboard with table variants for successful/failed authentications for both ssh and rdp respectively
+I expanded the dashboard with table variants for successful/failed authentications for both SSH and RDP respectively